Why Painting Fur in Dog Art Isn't About Texture

 For art updates, fresh pet portraits, videos and more, sign up for my occasional newsletter (below).

-To get your own dog painted on canvas, send me an email at [email protected].
+To get your own dog painted on canvas, visit me at Paws By Zann.
 I’d love to bring your art vision to life!

 Thanks for reading.